Magic Shows: The Psychology Behind Magic Tricks & Illusions

 Distraction and Influence: The Psychology of Magic

-In order to gain experience in observing magic tricks, attend an upcoming kid-oriented magic show.
+To gain experience in observing magic tricks, attend an upcoming kid-oriented magic show.
 Check our list of Weekly Suggested Events for opportunities.
 Many magic show events tend to happen during school vacation week and the summer months.

 [Photo credit: (cc) Erwin]